Each novel tells a character’s story but there are themes and motifs that pop up in one or more of my novels or short fiction.

 In to begin …, I talk about how my first novel, Laughing as they Chased us started with an interest in exploring the different ways people connect to a place and how that forms their character and informs their actions.

-In my other novels, home is bound closely with the spirit of the characters.
-In The Other Lover, Laura is deeply connected to her home town but perhaps part of her attraction to the older couple she becomes involved with is the life they lived abroad before she met them.
-In Never Stop Looking, home for Abbie has become a physical sanctuary but an emotional cage.
+In other novels, home is bound closely with the spirit of the characters.
+In The Other Lover, Laura is deeply connected to her hometown but perhaps part of her attraction to the older couple she becomes involved with is the life they lived abroad before she met them.
+In Never Stop Looking, home for Abbie has become a physical sanctuary but an emotional prison.
 In Summer Circles, the secluded family house is a source of strength for Hannah and her mother but it may also be holding them too tightly.